 Goal – Increase my gallery mailing list.

 SMART Goal – Increase my gallery mailings with qualified buyers by 200 through expanding my marketing channels and referrals by the end of the year.

 Once you have a list of potential goals for the gallery, go back and ensure they apply to the SMART goal criteria.
 You will find it helps tremendously in realizing your vision throughout the year when you structure goals this way.

-Once you have your goals outlined, the next step is to start creating milestones for each goal.
+Once you have your art gallery’s business goals outlined, the next step is to start creating milestones for each goal.
 Milestones are intermediate goals that you need to accomplish along the path to your larger goal.
 Work on one goal at a time to develop your action plan.
 This will keep you from getting overwhelmed and losing focus.
 Your milestones need to address two things.

 - What specifically needs to happen to accomplish the goal?

 - By what specific date do you want to achieve each milestone within the action plan for the goal?

 With all required milestones identified, list all the smaller tasks you’ll need to undertake to reach each milestone.
 See how it all breaks down into a clear path to making your vision a reality.

 Once all milestones are completed, you’ll reach your goal!
 High Five!
 As you are putting dates to milestones and tasks, keep an eye on your exhibition calendar and travel schedules.
 Your gallery may have a distinctive busy season if you are in a resort area.
 Don’t schedule unrealistic timelines.